 The CSTSWG is in the process of assigning anFR Type OID assigned to the Packet Extraction and De-encapsulation FR Type.

 The Packet Extraction and De-encapsulation FR Type corresponds to the Packet Extraction function of the TM Space Data Link Protocol and AOS Space Data Link Protocol Recommended Standards and the De-encapsulation function of the Encapsulation Service Recommended Standard.
-With respect to the Cross Support Reference Model, the Packet Extraction function is performed by the Return Frame Data Extraction Functional Group, and the De-encapsulation function is outside the scope of the Cross Support Reference Model, (although logically it could be added to the Return Frame Data Extraction Functional Group).

-SLS Data Delivery Production FG
+SLS Data Delivery Production ASC

-The SLS Data Delivery Production FG is the abstract Functional Group for FR Types representing production functions that are (a) associated with Data Delivery Transfer Services and (b) performed during a Space Link Session (i.e., during the execution of an SLS Service Package).
+The SLS Data Delivery Production ASC is the Abstract Service Component for FR Types representing production functions that are (a) associated with Data Delivery Transfer Services and (b) performed during a Space Link Session (i.e., during the execution of an SLS Service Package).

-Transfer Frame Data Sink Specialization of the SLS Data Delivery Production FG
+Frame Data Sink SC Specialization of the SLS Data Delivery Production ASC

-The Transfer Frame Data Sink specialization of the SLS Data Delivery Production FG consists of the Frame Data Sink FR Type.
+The TFrame Data Sink SC specialization of the SLS Data Delivery Production ASC consists of the Frame Data Sink FR Type.

 Frame Data Sink